-FIGURE NOTES:
+NOTES:

-1. This drawing is meant to demonstrate system piping concept only.

-A mixing valve is recommended if the DHW temperature is set above the factory setting of 119°F. Install a minimum of 12 diameters of straight pipe upstream of all circulators.
-Install a minimum of 6 diameters of straight pipe up and downstream of all closely spaced tees.

-5. Piping shown is Primary/ Secondary.
+- 1. This drawing is meant to show system piping concept only. - 2.
+A mixing valve is recommended if the DHW temperature is set above 119°F. - 3.
+Install a minimum of 12 diameters of straight pipe upstream of all circulators. - 4.
+Piping shown is Primary/Secondary.